 Apply to other graduate schemes.
 They often have a similar process which will help you practice.

 Understand the competency framework, which is used for hiring and performance reviews throughout the civil service.
 The official description of it lists the behaviours needed for each of the competencies.
 Look at the examples for level 3 – this is the level expected of people on graduate schemes.
 There is also an easier to understand explanation of the framework in the unofficial guide here.

 Read this advice for applying to the Treasury graduate scheme.

-After you go through the the assessment centre you get written feedback on your performance.
+After you go through the assessment centre, you get written feedback on your performance.
 So find someone who’s done it before, and ask to see their feedback.
 It will help you understand what the assessors are looking for.
 This guide contains examples of feedback given to a candidate, as well as other advice on the assessment centre.

 What if you don’t get in?

-If you don’t get in first time, it doesn’t mean you’ll never get in.
+If you don’t get in the first time, it doesn’t mean you’ll never get in.
 If you think it could still be better than your other options, try again.
 One person we spoke to thought it was worth trying up to three times.

 How do you excel and have impact once you’re in?

 There is a network of civil servants thinking about how to maximise the impact of their careers.
 If you’re a current civil servant and would like guidance from them on how to have more impact, fill in this form.

 To have impact, you’ll need to be able to: